 Jeff: [facepalm; to audience] One, you're embarrassed to death.
 And two, when someone says something like that...
 YOU GOTTA LOOK!

 - The Writing on the Wall has a large, fortified, heavily built structure surrounded by metal spikes with warnings in dozens of languages written inside.
 Clearly, its builders were very concerned about deterring tomb robbers.
-Too bad it isn't a tomb, and the warnings of danger were all too real.
-The structure in the story has never been built in real life precisely because of worries over it being schmuck bait.
+Too bad it isn't a tomb, but a nuclear waste storage facility, and the warnings of danger were all too real.
+This is based on a suggested idea for such a structure in the real world, which has long been stuck in the planning phase because it is really hard to figure out how to comprehensively prevent it from being schmuck bait.

 - A rather chilling example from the RWBY fic "Redemption."
 During the Mountain Glen mission, Coco comes across a bag personalized with Blake Belladonna's name, and returns it to her.
 Blake insists it isn't hers, but opens it to try and figure out where it came from.